Sexual Assault

 -

-Advocating for policies and programs that promote gender equity and hold perpetrators accountable.
+Advocating for policies and programs that hold perpetrators accountable.

 Our agency is here to provide survivors with compassionate support, empower communities with education, and work tirelessly to build a world free from sexual violence.
 If you or someone you know has experienced sexual assault, know that you are not alone.
-Help is available, and healing is possible.
+Help is available 24/7 at 404-377-1428.